Cantera/cantera-website/pages/tutorials/cxx-guide/compiling.rst

-Several example ``CMakeLists.txt`` files are included with the C++ examples contained in the ``samples`` subdirectory of the Cantera installation directory, which have the paths and lists of libraries correctly configured for system on which they are installed.
+Several example ``CMakeLists.txt`` files are included with the C++ examples contained in the ``samples`` subdirectory of the Cantera installation directory, which have the paths and lists of libraries correctly configured for the system on which they are installed.

 Make
 ====